floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 + *Segregation* of modules: each module is independent and includes all three application layers.
 Modules are autonomously developed, tested and deployed.
 + *Modularity*: modules are highly internally cohesive and loosely externally coupled.
 Communication between modules is done using well-defined interfaces, preferably asynchronously.
-+ *Unified database*: the database schema is shared by all modules, in contrast with microservices where each service has its own database and schema.
++ *Unified database*: the database schema is shared by all modules, in contrast with microservices where each microservice has its own database and schema.
 + *Monolith deployment*: the application is deployed as a single unit, and although modules can be distributed across multiple hosts.
 + *Unified application process*: the application functions as a singular process, scaling uniformly depending on the requirements.
 + *Maintainability and scalability*: the architecture can efficiently manage increasing complexity, and facilitates growth.